mikiwieczorek/Fitting-Simple-Linear-Regression-Model-in-R/README.md

 ### Regression lines intersection point coordinates

 Find at how many miles Malibu becomes more expensive than Impala.
-I.g. find the coordinates of a point where the 2 regression lines intersect.
+I.e. find the coordinates of a point where the 2 regression lines intersect.

 Form a coefficient matrix ‘cm’ using coefficients from the output of